 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For constipation caused by opioids:

-- Adults—25 milligrams (mg) once a day in the morning.
+- Adults—25 milligrams (mg) once a day in the morning for at least 4 weeks (together with narcotic pain medicines).
 Your doctor may adjust your dose as needed.